On Lerch's formula and zeros of the quadrilateral zeta function: Introduction, Main results and Some remarks

 \subsection{The Epstein zeta function}

-As we mention below, the quadrilateral zeta function $Q(s,a)$ has many analytical properties in common with the Epstein zeta function $\zeta_B(s)$ defined as (\ref{eq:defEp}), for example, complex zeros off the critical line (Thereom C), the functional equation (\ref{eq:defEp}), the Riemann-von Mangoldt formula (Theorem E) and zeros on the critical line (\cite[Theorem 2.2]{Na}).
-In this subsection, we explain that the behavior of real zeros of $Q(s,a)$ given in Theorem \ref{th:m1} and Corollary \ref{cor:1} is `better' than that of $\zeta_B(s)$ described in Theorem D (see the last remark in this subsection).
+As we mention below, the quadrilateral zeta function $Q(s,a)$ has many analytical properties in common with the Epstein zeta function $\zeta_B(s)$ defined below, for example, the functional equation (\ref{eq:feEp}), the Riemann-von Mangoldt formula (\ref{eq:RvMEp1}) and zeros on the critical line (\cite[Theorem 1.2]{Na}).

 Let $B(x,y)= a x^2 + bxy + c y^2$ be a positive definite integral binary quadratic form, and denote by $r_{\!B}(n)$ the number of solutions of the equation $B(x,y) = n$ in integers $x$ and $y$.
 Then the Epstein zeta function for the binary quadratic form $B$ is defined by the series